CodeandCoffeeCommunity/.github/profile/README.md

 - Former AVs

 ### 3. Verified Members
-Pre-req: You made it to the discord and attended an in-person event.
+Pre-req: For distinguished, you made it to the discord and attended an in-person event.
 The majority of people will be here.
 You will receive the same respect as any person within this community.
 We do encourage volunteering.
-- Senior Community Member
+- Distinguished Community Member
-- Community Member
+- Verified Community Member
 - NEW Community Member

 ### 4. New folks